BrynM/Narcikarma/readme.md

 ## Todo

-* Decide on some color pickers for the preferences
+* Decide on some color pickers for the preferences (DONE!)
 * Get icon rows that alternate between flags and karma working
 * Experiment with scrolling icon text
 * Cakeday notifications